CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ## Firebase as authenticator for user-service

+We used Firebase as our authenticator for user-service.
+All user services are handled by Firebase Authentication where API calls to the respective functions are made using axios.

 ### Easy sign-in with any platform

 Provides end-to-end identity solution supporting different methods of authentication such as the basic email and password accounts, Google, Twitter, Facebook, Github login etc.